hedera-dev/cra-hedera-dapp-template/template/README.md

 ### Metamask Wallet
 * Install the [MetaMask extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).

-  #### How to activate your account on Hedera testnet
+#### How to activate your account on Hedera Testnet

-  * Activate it by transferring any amount of test HBAR to your evm address
+* Activate it by transferring any amount of test HBAR to your EVM address

 -----